Romney Classical Institute: Disestablishment and legacy

-Despite the institute's effective disestablishment after 1866, a meeting was held on May 15, 1869, with nine original members of the Romney Literary Society: James L. Armstrong, David Entler, William Harper, John C. Heiskell, Andrew Wodrow Kercheval, Samuel R. Lupton, James Parsons, Alfred P. White, and Robert White.
+Despite the institute's effective disestablishment after 1866, a meeting was held on May 15, 1869, with nine original members of the Romney Literary Society: James Dillon Armstrong, David Entler, William Harper, John C. Heiskell, Andrew Wodrow Kercheval, Samuel R. Lupton, James Parsons, Alfred P. White, and Robert White.
 They set about expanding the society's membership rolls and reviving its library.
 Over the next few years, 20 younger members were added.

 By 1869, the state of West Virginia considered the establishment of a school for deaf and blind students.
 The newly reorganized Romney Literary Society sought to secure this school for Romney as part of its Reconstruction development efforts.
 On March 3, 1870, the West Virginia Legislature passed an act providing for the establishment of the West Virginia Schools for the Deaf and the Blind.
 The society passed a resolution on April 12, 1870, by which it agreed to deed, free of cost, the institute's building and grounds to the state for the planned schools.
 On April 20, 1870, the society sent its members Robert White and Andrew Wodrow Kercheval to the then-state capital of Wheeling to offer "the grounds and buildings of the Romney Classical Institute... to the Board of Regents, free of debt, and in good repair" on the condition that the proposed institution be located at Romney.
 At the time of the society's offer, the institute's grounds consisted of 15 acres.
 Offers for campus locations were also made by citizens of Clarksburg and Parkersburg.